christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * a discussion about dataset method/survey, how to handle that I'm not happy with the data I've collected
 * how to handle longer quotes in this double column format (+ 40 words)?
+* how to use the word query results in a meaningful way?

 #### Any other topics